JaredScar/Badger_Discord_API/README.md

 ## Notes
 Some methods of the API not may fully work or be broken.
 I was able to test most and 75% of it works.
 If something does not work, please just submit an issue or pull request for it on the GitHub page.
+I will be making a more reinforced documentation for this whole API sometime in the future, but for now please just make use of the example.lua file for understanding it all.
+Thanks!

 ## What is it?
 This is essentially a Discord API for FiveM.
 It utilizes the REST API of Discord for all your essential needs :)